ematipico/terraform-nextjs-plugin/README.md

   $ terranext

 Options
   --gateway-key, -g     The API Gateway key of the project.
 Default is "Terranext" --next-app-dir, -d    The path that Terraform CLI has to follow to reach the nextjs project.
-  --provider          The Cloud provider to use when exporting the configuration
+  --provider            The Cloud provider to use when exporting the configuration --env				    A way for passing environment variables to the lambdas

 Examples
   $ terranext
   $ terranext --gateway-key=CustomKey --next-app-dir=../../nextjs-project/
   $ terranext --provider=AWS --next-app-dir=../../nextjs-project/
   $ terranext -g=CustomKey -d=../../nextjs-project/
+  $ terranext --env="DEBUG,express:*"
 ```

 ### Via API